 So I developed a game that would allow for a more interesting group project.
 Each student has a chance to roll the die to make either a cake, cupcake, layer cake, slice of cake, ice cream cone, or ice cream cup.
 And then they roll to decide what toppings and decorations they add.
 This will definitely make creating the group mural more challenging next year but I think it’ll be a worthy endeavor.

-Check out Roll a Masterpiece: Wayne Thiebaud Art Game in my Teachers Pay Teachers store!
+Check out Roll a Masterpiece: Wayne Thiebaud Art Game in my shop!

 How do your students fare when it comes to group projects?
 Do you love ’em or hate ’em?
 Are they a necessary (read: state core content curriculum standard) evil or a reason to celebrate?
 Drop me a comment below.
 Comment moderation is always.